When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Fibromyalgia is a condition that can contribute to widespread musculoskeletal pain and temperature sensitivity, which in turn may cause poor sleep.
 People with fibromyalgia may experience other sleep problems such as disruptive sleep, lack of restorative sleep, and/or insomnia.
 The condition can also lead to sleep apnea and restless leg syndrome.
 While you should consult a doctor about treating fibromyalgia, a supportive, comfortable mattress can promote quality sleep regardless of underlying conditions.

 Our testing team took these factors into account when choosing the best mattresses for fibromyalgia.
 The picks we’ve selected offer a balance of cushioning and support, which may alleviate fibromyalgia-related aches and pains.
-They also perform well when it comes to breathability and temperature regulation.
-Other criteria for our picks include longevity, quality of materials, motion isolation for couples, and overall value.
-We relied on recommendations from a testing team composed of people with different body types, primary sleep positions, and firmness preferences.
+Other criteria for our picks include temperature control, longevity, quality of materials, motion isolation for couples, and overall value.
+We relied on recommendations from our testing team composed of people with different body types, primary sleep positions, and firmness preferences.

 To help alleviate pain related to fibromyalgia, it’s important to pick a mattress that relieves pressure and retains minimal heat.
 We recommend the Luxury Firm WinkBed, which performed very well in temperature control tests and cushioned sensitive areas without sacrificing support.